 Welcome back.
 A quick synopsis- in Part 1 of this series I covered how the body of Osiris was killed and then literally broken into pieces and later reassembled, and how this is rooted in Osiris’ identity as a moon god.
 I also covered how this correlated with the separation and then uniting of the divided nomes of ancient Egypt into one kingdom, and how this was analogous to the Levantine Good Shepherd’s “body” (i.e. his church) is divided but is prophesied to one day be united into one kingdom.
 In Part 2 I covered how Osiris’ role as god of the springtime moon made him god of the springtime rebirth of vegetation, especially grain, which literally grew directly from the flesh of his corpse and then became bread which was ritualistically broken & eaten for the purpose of imbuing eternal life.

 Grain and bread were not the only dietary staples produced from the body of Osiris.
 When he was originally killed by Seth, his death came by way of drowning.
 Seth locked him in a coffin and then buried him alive in the waters of the Nile, baptizing him into death, if you will.
-As per the myth, this watery death caused Osiris’ corpse to swell and putrefy thus causing his bodily fluids, including blood, to bleed out into the Nile river.
-This bleeding caused the water level to rise, imbued it with rich minerals, and turned the Nile river into blood.
+This also created a strong affiliation between the Nile cycles and the Osirian mythos.
+As previously mentioned, later on in the myth after the spring equinox, Seth would dismember the corpse of Osiris and thus cause his bodily fluids (including his blood) to bleed out into the Nile river.
+This bleeding eventually caused the water level to rise, imbued it with rich minerals, and turned the Nile river into blood.
 This myth was how the Egyptians explained the origins of the Nile’s annual flooding season, the Great Inundation as they called it, which was essential to the success of their crops and thus essential to their survival.
 As the water levels rose with the flooding each year, excess soil full of minerals washed into the Nile giving it a reddish color.
 Through the inundation of the Nile, Osiris watered all the crops of Egypt with his blood.

 You have your water, you have your flood, the fluid which issued from the god, the exudation which issued from Osiris.